aaronspring/test_website/index.md

 The prizes will be awarded to the top three submission beating ECMWF re-calibrated benchmark and following the rules.
 The final score is the spatially weighted averaged [90N-60S] RPSS over both variables and both lead times.

 <!-- [Leaderboard from repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/blob/master/leaderboard.html) -->

+The leaderboard will be made available after the competition end.
+The prizes will be announced after the submissions have been reviewed on the compliance of the [rules](#rules)

 {% include_relative leaderboard.html %}